 6 Getting started

-If you are using software for the first time, or are radically upgrading your system, you will have to change how you do things.
+If you are using software for the first time, or are radically upgrading your system, you may have to change how you do things.

-6.1 You will need help to get a system up and running.
+6.1 You might need help to get a system up and running.

 - Having a system compatible with your accountant's can make it easier to prepare figures.

 You may want to adopt the one your accountant uses, for ease in preparing year-end figures.
-Check it supplies the information you need too.
+But only do this if you are confident it can meet your own requirements, too.

 - Your accountant can provide you with a 'trial balance' to get started.